See what previous students have to say

 “I was looking to connect the dots on how to educate the general public on weather hazards, impacts, threats and preparedness.
 The MSEM program provided the tools and new avenues in reaching out to communities across the nation.
 It gave me the confidence and the opportunity to showcase the National Weather Service Multimedia Assistance in Spanish concept at the International Association Emergency Management Conference in Grand Rapids during the EMvision Talks session.
 This was an unforgettable experience!
 It allowed me to build a stronger and wider network with more resilient communities."

 Heather Stem (Morgan) is a 2012 graduate of the MSEM program at Millersville.
 Since graduation, she has worked as the Finance and Grants Coordinator for Tulsa County, Oklahoma, and the Training and Exercise Coordinator for both Chester and Montgomery Counties in Pennsylvania.
 In addition, she is an adjunct instructor at Bucks County Community College teaching the undergraduate courses for Exercise Design and Crisis Communication.
-Heather currently serves as a senior associate for the Olson Group Ltd. an emergency management and homeland security consulting group based in Virginia.
+Heather currently serves as the Logistics Management Specialist for FEMA Region 3.

 “Millersville University’s Master of Science in Emergency Management has played a huge role in my emergency management career.
 The program provided me with a quality education in emergency management in addition to helping jump start my networking in the field.”
 Says Heather.
 “Millersville’s program is an unique and affordable master’s program that provides students with the opportunity to learn the foundations of emergency management while also obtaining real-world experiences from THE experts (quality instructors) in the field.
 Being associated with this program and University has opened so many doors in emergency management that I otherwise would have never had.

 Tina Laboy is a 2013 graduate of the MSEM program at Millersville University.
-Tina currently serves as the Acting Planning Division Chief at the Montgomery County Office of Emergency Management and Homeland Security in Gaithersburg, Maryland and a part-time adjunct professor at Frederick Community College in Frederick, Maryland.
+Tina currently serves as the Operations Division Chief at Montgomery County, Maryland, and a part-time adjunct professor at Frederick Community College in Frederick, Maryland.
 She leads the Montgomery County planning division through many planning efforts including the emergency operations plan, hazard mitigation plan, and others.
 She also serves on the County's Climate Action Team where she is leading climate adaptation measures for emergency management and community resiliency programs.

 "As a Meteorology undergraduate student, I was looking for a way to connect the dots between climate change, extreme weather, and community resilience.
 The MSEM program provided a clear connection between them and paved the way for success in my career.
 The program is suitable for both seasoned Emergency Managers as well as newcomers, like myself, and provides the opportunity for training credentials through coursework.
 It's delivered by subject matter experts who are well-versed in both the academic and practical experience.
 I also loved the accessibility of the online format, being able to be in class wherever I wanted while also sitting in a synchronous environment with my classmates.
 Through classes, coursework, and conversations with my classmates and instructors, I had the opportunity to network with some of the best Emergency Managers in the field (and I even get to work with many MSEM graduates on a daily basis!).
 I cannot recommend this program enough."